dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-use-case-guides.md

     - Use BI platforms to query business metrics that you define and govern centrally in the [dbt Semantic Layer](/guides/dbt-ecosystem/sl-partner-integration-guide)
     - Add [quality status tiles](/docs/deploy/dashboard-status-tiles#setup) to BI dashboards, to signal the freshness and accuracy of underlying data in real-time
     - Monitor for data SLA compliance and get notifications for run completions or failures
-    - Diagnose and improve the performance of your dbt deployment
+    - Diagnose and improve the performance of your dbt deployment and more!

 ## Discovery